 - A. Coil-Coated Galvanized-Steel Sheet Finishes: - 1.
-High-Performance Organic Finish: Prepare, pretreat, and apply coating to exposed metal surfaces to comply with ASTM A 755 and coating and resin manufacturers' written instructions - a.
+High-Performance Organic Finish: Prepare, pretreat, and apply coating to exposed metal surfaces to comply with ASTM A 755 and coating and resin manufacturers' written instructions. - a.
 Three-Coat Fluoropolymer: AAMA 621.
 Fluoropolymer finish containing not less than 70 percent PVDF resin by weight in both color coat and clear topcoat.

-3.1 UNDERLAYMENT INSTALLATION; as indicated.
+3.1 INSTALLATION, GENERAL

 - A. General: Install roof specialties according to manufacturer's written instructions.
 Anchor roof specialties securely in place, with provisions for thermal and structural movement.
-Use fasteners, solder, protective coatings, separators, underlayments, sealants, and other miscellaneous items as required to complete roof-specialty systems. - 1.
+Use fasteners, protective coatings, separators, underlayments, sealants, and other miscellaneous items as required to complete roof-specialty systems. - 1.
 Install roof specialties level, plumb, true to line and elevation; with limited oil-canning and without warping, jogs in alignment, buckling, or tool marks. - 2.
-Provide uniform, neat seams with minimum exposure of solder and sealant. - 3.
 Install roof specialties to fit substrates and to result in weathertight performance.
-Verify shapes and dimensions of surfaces to be covered before manufacture. - 4.
-Torch cutting of roof specialties is not permitted. - 5.
-Do not use graphite pencils to mark metal surfaces. - 6.
+Verify shapes and dimensions of surfaces to be covered before manufacture. - 3.
+Torch cutting of roof specialties is not permitted. - 4.
+Do not use graphite pencils to mark metal surfaces. - 5.
 No rotary saws. - B. Metal Protection: Protect metals against galvanic action by separating dissimilar metals from contact with each other or with corrosive substrates by painting contact surfaces with bituminous coating or by other permanent separation as recommended by manufacturer. - 1.
 Bed flanges in thick coat of asphalt roofing cement where required by manufacturers of roof specialties for waterproof performance. - C. Expansion Provisions: Allow for thermal expansion of exposed roof specialties. - 1.
-Space movement joints at a maximum of [12 feet (3.6 m) with no joints within 18 inches (450 mm) of corners or intersections unless otherwise indicated on Drawings.
+Space movement joints at a maximum of 12 feet (3.6 m) with no joints within 18 inches (450 mm) of corners or intersections unless otherwise indicated on Drawings. - 2.
+When ambient temperature at time of installation is between 40 and 70 deg F (4 and 21 deg C), set joint members for 50 percent movement each way.
+Adjust setting proportionately for installation at higher ambient temperatures. - D. Fastener Sizes: Use fasteners of sizes that penetrate wood blocking or sheathing not less than 1-1/4 inches (32 mm) for nails and not less than 3/4 inch (19 mm) for wood screws.